raiskumar/test-java-with-spock/README.md

 BDD attempts (among other things) to create a one-to-one mapping between business requirements and unit tests.Spock comes with it's own built in mocking framework.

-Groovy is a dynamic programming languae similar to Python and Ruby which means it gives programmers power to defer several checks until runtime.
-Groovy is JVM language, i.e. it's source code compiles to byte code which executes on JVM.
-Spock can test any class that runs on JVM irrespective of the original source of code; so it works semlesly with Java as well as Groovy.

 ## How to test
 Spock is a one-stop shop when it comes to testing.
 It has built-in capabilities for mocking